cdervis/vscode-pi/README.md

 ## Notes

+- This is a prerelease version, please [report any feedback and issues](https://github.com/cdervis/vscode-pi) to help improve it!
 - The extension is a UI layer built on top of pi.
 Live pi state remains the source of truth.

 ## Troubleshooting